-True wireless earbuds have gone pro — at least according to the name.
+Samsung's true wireless earbuds have gone pro — at least if its naming conventions are to be believed.
 Across the industry, companies are upping their game to deliver advanced features like active noise canceling, fast charging, and hi-res audio.
 Not to be left out, today we’re looking at the Samsung Galaxy Buds Pro.
 Retailing for $199, are they worth a buy?

 - Current Price: $199 (Amazon, Samsung)